 B.1 General

-In the NFRegister and NFUpdate (NF Profile Complete Replacement) service operations, a NF Service Consumer may indicate to the NRF that it supports receiving NF Profile changes in the response from the NRF, by including the nfProfileChangesSupportInd attribute set to "true" in the NF Profile it registers to or replaces in the NRF.
+In the NFRegister and NFUpdate (NF Profile/SCP Profile Complete Replacement) service operations, a NF Service Consumer may indicate to the NRF that it supports receiving NF Profile/SCP Profile changes in the response from the NRF, by including the nfProfileChangesSupportInd attribute set to "true" in the NF Profile/SCP Profile it registers to or replaces in the NRF.

-The NRF may return NF Profile changes, instead of the complete NF Profile, in NFRegister or NFUpdate (NF Profile Complete Replacement) responses, if the NF Service Consumer indicated corresponding support in the request.
-When doing so, the NRF shall include in the NF Profile returned in the response:
+The NRF may return NF Profile/SCP Profile changes, instead of the complete NF Profile/SCP Profile, in NFRegister or NFUpdate (NF Profile/SCP Profile Complete Replacement) responses, if the NF Service Consumer indicated corresponding support in the request.
+When doing so, the NRF shall include in the NF Profile/SCP Profile returned in the response:

-- attributes that are mandatory to include in the NF Profile; if an optional IE is included (e.g. nfServices), attributes that are mandatory to include in this optional IE (e.g. serviceInstanceId) shall also be included;
+- attributes that are mandatory to include in the NF Profile/SCP Profile; if an optional IE is included (e.g. nfServices), attributes that are mandatory to include in this optional IE (e.g. serviceInstanceId) shall also be included;

 - optional or conditional IEs that have been changed or added by the NRF; and

-- the nfProfileChangesInd IE set to "true", indicating that the returned profile contains NF profile changes.
+- the nfProfileChangesInd IE set to "true", indicating that the returned profile contains NF profile/SCP Profile changes.

 EXAMPLE 1: The NRF does not change the NF Profile received in the request.